 VISIT THE LOCAL MARKETS

 Antigua is a shopper’s paradise.
 From high-quality textiles, to handbags, chocolate and Jade – there's an abundance of craftsmanship.
-Changes are you will leave with a handwoven rug (or 2).
-The Market in Antigua is open daily, but the largest ones are held on Sunday, Monday and Tuesday.
+Chances are you will leave with a handwoven rug (or 2).
+The Market in Antigua is open daily, but the largest ones are held on Sunday, Monday and Thursday.
 The prices are cheapest here, but if you prefer to browse in local artisan shops, there are plenty all over town.

 Ringed by villages, there is no better way to take in the views than by taking a boat ride across the lake.
 Go from Pana to Santiago and vice versa.
 We suggest a boat taxi and the trip shouldn't cost more than $5 per person each way and will take about one hour.